brunorafa-el/facebook_laite/README.md

 # Facebook Laite

 The idea of this project is create a app in rails alike Facebook to teach myself.
-The app will have user login, the user can post photos with captions do comments and leave a like in another posts.
+The app will have user login, the user can post photos with captions make comments and leave a like in another posts.
 Of course the user will have his profiles with all his posts.

 ## Ruby and Rails versions